adhishreekadam/adhishreekadam/README.md

 # Hi there, I'm Adhishree 👋

 ## 👩🏻‍💻 About Me
-- I am an undergraduate student at the Georgia Institute of Technology pursuing a BS in Computer Science with a concentration in Intelligence and Modeling & Simulation.
+- I am an undergraduate student at the Georgia Institute of Technology pursuing a BS in Computer Science with a concentration in Information Internetworks and Modeling & Simulation.

 ## 📱 Technology